-For homeschoolers, Study.com lists suggested courses for each grade level, but many courses do not have specified grade levels.
-Students may enroll in one or more courses, and the price remains the same for the plan no matter how many courses the student takes.
+For homeschoolers, Study.com lists suggested courses for each grade level, but many courses for high school do not have specified grade levels.
+Students may enroll in one or more courses, and the price remains the same no matter how many courses the student takes.

 The course content is presented via short videos, with most running fewer than 10 minutes.
 Each video lesson generally has an online quiz with five multiple-choice questions for students to answer and a printable transcript of the lesson content.
 Student progress and quiz scores are tracked by the program.
 Support from instructors is available via email.

 The content is secular in nature, similar to what is taught in government-funded schools.
 For grades three through five, Study.com lists courses for only math, English, science, and social studies.
-For grades six through eight a couple of other options are added for science and social studies/history.
-High school level is where Study.com really broadens out with all of the basic courses (often with a number of choices for each of those) as well as courses for health, government, economics, foreign languages, and a broad selection of electives, such as political science, psychology, statistics, nutrition, accounting, computer science, and art history.
+For grades six through eight, there are a couple of additional options for science and social studies.
+At the high school level is where Study.com really broadens out with all of the basic courses for the four core subject areas (often with a number of choices for each), plus other required courses for health, government, economics, foreign language.
+They also have a broad selection of electives, such as political science, psychology, statistics, nutrition, accounting, computer science, and art history.

 High school science courses do not include actual lab work since they are completed online.
 Some courses include instruction about lab procedures and explanations of experiments.
 Study.com tells me that they are working on creating lab activities that can be used in conjunction with some of their courses.

 In addition to stand-alone courses, Study.com offers some “online textbook help” courses that supplement textbooks from major publishers such as Prentice-Hall, McDougal Littell, Saxon, and Glencoe.
 This option is available primarily for schools.
-But if parents can get answer keys, those courses can work for homeschoolers.
-The “online textbook help” courses expand the options for both middle school and high school.
-(Since Saxon courses are widely available to homeschoolers, the “online textbook help” courses for Saxon math are the most likely to be useful.)
+But if parents can get answer keys for those particular textbooks (which might be expensive or difficult to obtain), those courses can work for homeschoolers.
+The “online textbook help” courses expand the number of course options for grades six through twelve.
+(Since Saxon courses with answer keys are widely available to homeschoolers, the “online textbook help” courses for Saxon math are the most likely to be useful.)

-As I mentioned above, the content is sparser below sixth grade.
+Study.com's content is sparser below sixth grade.
 For example, third-grade math has only 87 lessons, and each lesson should take fewer than 10 minutes, including taking a five-question quiz.
 This amounts to a total lesson time of fewer than 13 hours.
-Also, students in grades three through five need to be doing some paper and pencil problem solving for math, and they need to work on handwriting─skill development that is missing if you rely only on Study.com.
+Also, students in grades three through five need to be doing handwritten problem solving for math, and they need to work on handwriting─skill development that is missing if you rely only on Study.com.
 Consequently, I would use it as a supplement rather than a complete program for those grade levels.

-Aside from the online course content provided by Study.com, students need to have some means of interacting with others, discussing course content, making presentations, debating ideas, etc. This means that Study.com might serve well as the provider for a significant part of your curriculum, especially for grades five through twelve, but you probably want to supplement some of these courses with additional learning experiences.
+Aside from the online course content provided by Study.com, students need to have some means of interacting with others, discussing course content, making presentations, debating ideas, etc. This means that Study.com might serve well as the provider for a significant part of your curriculum, especially for grades six through twelve, but you probably want to supplement some of these courses with additional material and learning experiences.